 Bob discovered a small, nimble, nationwide IP network business, that was looking for an experienced manager to invest and take over the running of the company.
-Bob carefully examined the opportunity, forecast conservatively, built a strategic plan and took the plunge, buying the majority share.
+Bob carefully examined the opportunity, forecast conservatively, built a strategic plan and bought the company.

 The business employed 7 staff, with a turnover of just over $1 million, but was making a small loss.
 A 10 year lease for a 110sqm basic office with a functional fit-out had recently been signed.
 The lease had a rent review clause with a 3% fixed annual increase for the remainder of the term.
 But this was 2008, inflation was running at around 5% and interest rates around 8%, so the 3% rent reviews seemed reasonable and he saw no issue with it.

 Bob set about the task of building the business and soon it was enjoying steady growth over 25% per annum.
-But costs were rising too and even though the majority of the revenues were recurring, profitability was stubbornly slow.
-It seemed each year that the only person making any money was the taxman, whilst shareholders continued to plow back any surplus into upgrading network assets.
+But costs were rising too and even though the majority of the revenues were recurring, profitability was slow coming.
+It seemed that the only person making money was the taxman, whilst shareholders continued to plow back any surplus into upgrading network assets.

 Cost savings were needed and staff were the largest cost, but Bob needed his excellent team.
 Suppliers were another biggie, but large companies responded to the market, not to Bob's pleadings.
 The other BIG cost and potential for any significant savings was the office rental, which somewhat worryingly had grown year-on-year, to stand at $68,000 per annum.
 Surely there must be some opportunity for savings?
 Bob approached the landlord explaining his business predicament - that he might as well close his business unless he could find a way to reduce his fixed costs.
 He explained that similar offices around him hadn't increased rent for 4 years, in fact average rentals in the area had fallen.
 But the landlord knew, with 6 more years to run on Bob's lease, he had the upper hand and, whilst sympathetic, was unmoved.